samsonq/EscrowContract/README.md

 # EscrowContract
-Smart Contract to facilitate transactions between buyer and seller
+Smart Contract to facilitate transactions between a buyer and a seller